erlwes/WinRM-Cloak/README.md

     PSSessionConfName = $PSSessionConfigName
 }

-.\WinRM-DecloakAndConnect.ps1 @Parameters #Make sure the seed key is entered into an autenticator, so that you have your OTP ready (or send the key itself using TOTPSecreyKey-parameter)
+.\WinRM-DecloakAndConnect.ps1 @Parameters #Make sure the seed key is entered into an authenticator, so that you have your OTP ready (or send the key itself using TOTPSecreyKey-parameter)
 ```

 **Dependencies**